USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 			:param enum g: can be ``cartesian``, ``cylindrical``, ``spherical``

-		.. py:function:: corner = ( x0 , y0 , z0 )
+		.. py:function:: corner[ijk] = ( x0 , y0 , z0 )

-			Coordinates of the vertex of the grid region where all coordinates are minimum.
-Not necessarily Cartesian, but rather in coordinate system of the grid.
+			Coordinates of the given vertex of the grid region.
+If the optional ``ijk`` are omitted the vertex is the one where all coordinates are minimum.
+Otherwise ``ijk`` is a binary code identifying one of eight vertices.
+Only one vertex may be given, otherwise the geometry is over-specified.
+The coordinates are not necessarily Cartesian, but rather in the coordinate system of the grid.

+			:param binary ijk: three binary digits, 0 indicates low side, 1 indicates high side.
+For example, 011 means low x-side, high y-side, and high z-side.
+Can be omitted, defaults to 000.
 			:param float x0: The first coordinate of the corner
 			:param float y0: the second coordinate of the corner
 			:param float z0: the third coordinate of the corner